mu-semtech/mu-cli/README.md

     cd ~/code/mu/
     mu project new getting-started

 The available commands depend on your project.
 In a new mu-project, the migrations service will offer you a command.
-Let's create a new mu-project so we have a solid startingpoint.
+Let's create a new mu-project so we have a solid starting point.

 Visiting the project, we can see the standard services in the `mu-project`.